Phase Space Analysis and Thermodynamics of Interacting Umami Chaplygin gas in FRW Universe: Dynamical analysis of the model:

 and

-Here $Q$ is is the interaction term which for positive value indicates energy flow from DE to DM.
-In this paper it is chosen as
+Here $Q$ is is the interaction term.
+It is to be noted that most studies on interaction between DE and DM are chosen depending either on the assumption of interacting field from the out set or on phenomenological requirement.
+Now, it is interesting to investigate effects of different interaction terms between DE and DM on evolution of universe.
+In particular, those forms of $Q$ which contribute in the mechanism of alleviating coincidence problem, are quite promising ones.
+Keeping this motivation in mind and in view of continuity equation (\ref{continuity-matter}) and (\ref{continuity-DE}), one should assume $Q$ to be a function of energy densities multiplied by a factor having dimension inverse of time and Hubble parameter is a natural choice for it.
+Therefore, $Q$ can take any of the following forms:\\ (i)~ $Q=Q\left(H\rho_m\right)$ \cite{Amendola2001} ,\\ ~ (ii)~ $Q=Q\left(H\rho_d\right)$ \cite{Pavon2009},\\ (iii) ~$Q=Q\left(H\left(\rho_m+\rho_d\right)\right)$ \cite{Wang2005}.\\ In this current work for simplicity we have considered the second choice - to be specific\\

-where $\lambda$ is a small dimensionless positive quantity i.e we strictly consider energy flow from DE to DM.
-Although this choice of Q is phenomenological, but it is compatible with several observations like SNIa, CMB,large-scale structure, H(z) and age constraints, and recently in galaxy clusters \cite{Wang2006,Wang2007,Gong2007,Bertolami2009,Abdalla2009}.
-Also, this choice is effective to alleviate the coincidence problem \cite{Steinhardt1997,Zimdahl2001,Chimento2003,Chimento2006,Campo2006}.\\\\

-To get the qualitative idea of the evolution of the universe we study the phase space analysis by considering the following dimensionless variables \cite{M.Khurshudyan2015,Sujay2017}:
+where $\lambda$ is assumed to be small.
+Moreover, we have considered $\lambda$ to be positive indicating energy flow from DE to DM, because in \cite{Sen2008} it was argued that negative coupling fails to alleviate coincidence problem and it does not obey second law of thermodynamics also.
+However, this phenomenologically chosen interaction term is compatible with several observations like SNIa, CMB,large-scale structure, H(z) and age constraints, and recently in galaxy clusters \cite{Wang2006,Wang2007,Gong2007,Bertolami2009,Abdalla2009}.
+Also, this choice is effective to alleviate the coincidence problem \cite{Steinhardt1997,Zimdahl2001,Chimento2003,Chimento2006,Campo2006}.\\\\ Now, in order to get a qualitative idea of the evolution of the universe we study the phase space analysis by considering the following dimensionless variables \cite{M.Khurshudyan2015,Sujay2017}: